ravenroadresources/petroreadr/README.Rmd

   %\VignetteEncoding{UTF-8}
 ---

-This package is curerntly work-in-prgress.
+This package is currently work-in-progress.
+To install the package, run `devtools::install_github("ravenroadresources/petroreadr")`

 At today, it includes 3 functions to read file formats commonly used in the oil industry.